 Rossiter’s create the famous Original Ripple sole desert boots, made with stitch down construction where the upper is sewn to the midsole.
 We still make these boots in the same way today and the Rossi Ripple is still going strong.

 Rossiter’s introduced motorcycle boots.
 Still a collector’s item, these original boots enjoyed a cult following amongst dirt bike riders and cafe racers.

 Rossiter’s Pty Ltd changed their name to Rossi Boots, the name their customers were already using.

 The mighty Endura sole was launched, with nitrile rubber sole and air cushion technology.

 For 25 years this sole has seen many a work day on farms, in factories and on worksites all over the world.
 We’re proud to say this sole continues to be a Rossi Boots best seller.

 Rossi Boots celebrate the company’s centenary.

-100 years of great Australian boots and still family owned in beautiful Adelaide, Australia.
+100 years of great Australian boots made in beautiful Adelaide, Australia.

 After 40 years at their Hilton Factory, Rossi Boots relocated to Kilburn, just 20 minutes down the road where they continue to manufacture after over 110 years.